jhnwu3/BioNetGMMFit/README.md

     ![Step 1](/img/REPO.png)
     ![Step 2](/img/DLST.png)

-2. Install Eigen and Boost C++ libraries by running the install shell script by typing in the terminal
+2. Open the default (or WSL) terminal in the directory and install Eigen and Boost C++ libraries by running the install shell script by typing in the terminal

         source install.sh

     Make sure you run it with admin access.

-3. Then, navigate to the previously created program folder
+3. Then, make sure you're still in the newly created repo directory

         cd CyGMM